a5c-ai/action/default-prompt.md

 ## Execution Guidelines

-Do everything in one run and one PR, do not create multiple PRs for a single task, and follow through the task until you pushed the changes to the repository via a pull request or did what was asked, including comments on the issue or PR or commit, etc. (no follow up PRs and such)
+Try to do everything in one run and one PR, do not create multiple PRs for a single task, and follow through the task until you pushed the changes to the repository via a pull request or did what was asked, including comments on the issue or PR or commit, etc. (no follow up PRs and such)

 ### 1. Analysis
 - **Report Started**: Use the gh command line tool to signal you've begun (by commenting on the issue or PR or commit)